 Admission Tickets for the Glyptoteket

-Admission to the permanent collection is free for all on Tuesday (but a ticket must still be collected from the ticket counter on the lower basement level).
+Admission to the permanent collection is free for all on Tuesday (but DKK60 for temporary exhibitions).

-Free guided tours in English are given mid-June to mid-September at noon and 13:00.
+Free guided tours in English are given usually from mid-June to mid-September at noon and 13:00.

 Most of the descriptions in the museum are in both Danish and English.